fastify/fastify-rate-limit/README.md

 - `keyGenerator`: a function to generate a unique identifier for each incoming request.
 Defaults to `(req) => req.ip`, the IP is resolved by fastify using `req.connection.remoteAddress` or `req.headers['x-forwarded-for']` if [trustProxy](https://www.fastify.io/docs/master/Server/#trustproxy) option is enabled.
 Use it if you want to override this behavior
 - `errorResponseBuilder`: a function to generate a custom response object.
 Defaults to `(req, context) => ({statusCode: 429, error: 'Too Many Requests', message: ``Rate limit exceeded, retry in ${context.after}``})`
 - `addHeaders`: define which headers should be added in the response when the limit is reached.
 Defaults all the headers will be shown
+- `enableDraftSpec`: if `true` it will change the HTTP rate limit headers following the IEFT draft document.
+More information at [draft-ietf-httpapi-ratelimit-headers.md](https://github.com/ietf-wg-httpapi/ratelimit-headers/blob/f6a7bc7560a776ea96d800cf5ed3752d6d397b06/draft-ietf-httpapi-ratelimit-headers.md).

 `keyGenerator` example usage:
 ```js